-Bruch's excellent chorus writing, particularly that for the male voices alone, serves to distinguish him as one of the greatest of the recent German composers.
-When to this is added a mastery of modern orchestral means, and no small melodic talent, his popularity, and the assured place his productions hold in the repertory of the Maennerchor is explained.
-What may be said in praise of "Odysseus" is almost equally true of "Frithjof" and "Arminius."
+Odysseus was, like Frithjof, received with great enthusiasm upon its first production.
+It met with success wherever it was presented, and will doubtless always be popular in the repertory of choral societies.
+Bruch's excellent chorus writing, the management especially of the male voices alone, serves to distinguish him as one of the greatest of the modern German composers.
+When to this is added a mastery of modern orchestral means, and no small melodic talent, the popularity of his productions is explained.